 In UK audio circles, we're used to the annual cycle of shows - Bristol, Ascot, Cranage, Staverton, Whittlebury and, of course, the show for enthusiasts by enthusiasts The Maverick Show at Barnsley.

-Audiophile Musings has reported a number of times on the major shows and the smaller Chester show, but this year Chester coincided with Belfast, which is new and therefore a little more intriguing to report upon.
+Audiophile Musings has reported a number of times on the major shows and the smaller Chester show, but this year Chester coincided with Belfast.
+As Belfast is new, and therefore a little more intriguing to report upon, that's where we choose to land for the weekend.
 Here goes...

 Venue

 The Stormont Hotel is, not surprisingly, located just across the road from the Stormont parliament building and is, therefore, easy to reach by car or by local bus services.
+Even a hop over from the mainland is well served by budget airlines into either of Belfast's airports.
 It has all the usual facilities plus a small conference centre.
 I didn't take any photos, so here's an image from their website:

 The show used the reception area and 9 of the suites in the conference centre.
 They're all decent sized rooms, so no cramped bedrooms like so many of the larger shows.
-Room dividers and large areas of curved glass in some rooms brought their own challenges for exhibitors, so still not an easy ride!
-Refreshments, lunch etc were available in the hotel bar.
+Room dividers and large areas of curved glass in some rooms brought their own challenges for exhibitors.
+Refreshments, lunch etc. were available in the hotel bar.
 There were opportunities to win some vinyl courtesy of Vertere and pick to up a porcelain mug from Quadraspire.
 A local vinyl retailer occupied the downstairs lobby and looked to have a good few interested customers.

 MOOR AMPS